 Seattle-King County Advisory Council on Aging and Disability Services

-The Advisory Council meets on the 2nd Friday of every month from Noon to 2:00 p.m. in the Seattle Municipal Tower, Room 6070.
+The Advisory Council meets on the 2nd Friday of every month from noon to 2:00 p.m., usually in the Seattle Municipal Tower, Room 6070.
+Every quarter, the members try to meet somewhere else in the county.
 All meetings are open to the public.
 View meeting schedule, agenda and minutes.

-King County appointees serve a two-year term, with the potential of being appointed for an additional, consecutive two-year term.
+King County appointees serve a two-year term, with the potential of being appointed for additional, consecutive two-year terms.
 Appointees are expected to represent their particular region of the county by serving on one of the committees as well as by attending the Council meetings.

 401 5th Ave, Suite 510